evokateur/agents/4_langgraph/community_contributions/langgraph_checkpoint_howto/README.md

 ---

 Please notice a couple of things:
 `graph.get_state_history` is in the reverse order with the latest first.
 Each StateSnapshot has accumulated Messages.
-Need to retrieve the latest Message.
+You do need to retrieve the latest Message.
 One AI Message can have multiple tool_calls.
 AIMessage is the engine that has the instructions of tool calls.
+The code that  dump the history and relevant information is in the Juypter Notebook.

 ### How to re-run with a checkpoint.

-If I want to re-run `send_push_notification`, I need to set to checkpoint to the AIMessage prior to the ToolMessage because AIMessage has the instruction of the ToolMessage
+If you want to re-run `send_push_notification` only, you need to set the checkpoint to the AIMessage prior to that ToolMessage because AIMessage has the instruction of the ToolMessage.

 ```
 config = {"configurable": {"thread_id": "1", "checkpoint_id": "1f0ddfc5-213c-6148-8003-0e4a36a7839c"}}
 graph.invoke(None, config=config)
 ```

-If I want to re-run the whole graph flow, I can either set the checkpoint to the HumanMessage which is the second one.
+If you want to re-run the whole graph flow, you can either set the checkpoint to the HumanMessage which is the second one.

 ```
 config = {"configurable": {"thread_id": "1", "checkpoint_id": "1f0ddfc4-f909-696e-8000-ce0f54506b34"}}
 graph.invoke(None, config=config)
 ```

-Or I can either set the checkpoint to the very beginning.
+Or you can set the checkpoint to the very beginning.

 ```
 config = {"configurable": {"thread_id": "1", "checkpoint_id": "1f0ddfc4-f907-63b2-bfff-cc8e490d26f8"}}
 graph.invoke(None, config=config)